expo/fyi/missing-privacy-policy.md

 [<img src="./assets/missing-privacy-policy/01-privacy-policy-error.png" width="800" />](./assets/missing-privacy-policy/01-privacy-policy-error.png)

-If you were trying to submit your app with `expo upload:android` you may have seen the following error:

-> The app has permissions that require a privacy policy set for the app.

 #### 💡 Solution

 This page will guide you through setting a privacy policy in Google Play Console.